ChrisOnions/Weekone-omework/README.md

-# Chagnes made
+# chagnes made

--added section id = "search-engine-optimization" to make it link
+* Added section id = "search-engine-optimization" to make it link

--labled the index.html boxes semantic lables
+* labled the index.html boxes semantic lables
-  	-header
+	* header
-	-nac
+	* nac
-	-section
+	* section
-	-article
+	* article
-	-aside
+	* aside
-	-footer
+	* footer

--used picture class and removed it from css
+* used picture class and removed it from css

--added an article tag to encase all 3 article to the html doc.
+* added an article tag to encase all 3 article to the html doc.

--updated title to more reflect site.
+* updated title to more reflect site.

--added comments to the html
+* added comments to the html

--added titles to pictures to make them more accessable
+* added titles to pictures to make them more accessable

 --------------------------------------------------------------------------------------------------